hileamlakB/Amann/Readme.md

 Searching for multiple amharic

-- [ ] Rasterization and generating more images from fonts
+* [ ] Rasterization and generating more images from fonts
+* [ ] Create a dataset of different fontsizes and different image sizes (to be trained with adaptive pooling)
 * [ ] Clearning up current data set
 * [ ] Do a better train test split making sure all classes are represented in both
 * [ ] fine tune until getting >95% accuracy